tresa09/tresa09/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently pursuing B.tech.
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning MERN stack.
 - 💬 Ask me about Python,React,Java,Javascript
 - 📫 How to reach me: anntresa.mec2gmail.com
 -->